 There's more to Science careers than stereotypes suggest; you can work in laboratories, offices, hospitals, factories or crime scenes.
 Science opens pathways for limitless career choices - from an astronaut to a zoologist!

 It is possible to select Separate Sciences (Biology, Chemistry and Physics) as one of your options.
-Please speak to Miss Ruddick for further details.
+Please speak to Mrs Cowley or Mrs Sefton for further details.

 Section B

 Optional Subject Details